 The carnage changed the regional population and made it a Hindu Majority from a Muslim majority in a matter of seven days.
 After failing to bring them home, years later, the state government passed a Resettlement Bill in 1982 to bring back the Muslim migrants.
 But the move was blocked by the Indian Supreme Court.

 Amid the Jammu massacre, the last monarch asked for immediate military assistance.
 Before Delhi could send the airlifted army, Baramulla had fallen to the Pakistani Afridis on Oct 26, 1947.

 At Atuna, Mastana Singh takes a tour of his village, pointing to the places, which bore the brunt of 1947.
 The headman sits on the “war memorial” — a gutted mansion, crowded with Sikh refuges on that late Oct 1947 day when the battle began.

-But before the Afridis would arrive in Atuna on their way to overtake Srinagar Airport, they had faced a stiff resistance at Ichhama, a Sikh village in Tangmarg.
+But before the Afridis would arrive in Atuna on their way to take over the Srinagar Airport, they had faced a stiff resistance at Ichhama, a Sikh village in Tangmarg.

-Then on Srinagar streets, the National Conference volunteers would parade with ‘wooden guns’ and chant defiant slogans in a bid to boost their morale.
+Then on Srinagar’s streets, the National Conference volunteers would parade with ‘wooden guns’ and chant defiant slogans in a bid to boost their morale.